arthurmco/familyline-testbed/docs/network_protocol.md

-# Tribalia gameplay network protocol
+# Familyline gameplay network protocol

-The Tribalia protocol is used by connecting clients to the game server, allowing for some sort of good gameplay.
+The Familyline protocol is used by connecting clients to the game server, allowing for some sort of good gameplay.

 You might be able to use different games, if they're compatible with the same